History and Extras

 From the late 18th century into the mid 19th century, Seminoles and formerly enslaved Africans banded together in Florida to protect one another from slavery and colonial incursion.
 After decades of alliance and intermarriage, they became known as the Black Seminoles.
 Eventually, the U.S. government forcibly removed their tribe from Florida and relocated them to Oklahoma.
 Once there, some came to the decision to escape to Mexico where they eventually became known as los Negros Mascogos.

-The following history draws almost exclusively on Shirley Boteler Mock's Dreaming with the Ancestors: Black Seminole Women in Texas and Mexico.
+This page is dedicated to how culture was safeguarded and adapted to ensure the survival of both traditions and the people.
+For a more in-depth history examining the specific events leading to these adaptation, please explore the timeline below.
+Its contents draw almost exclusively on Shirley Boteler Mock's Dreaming with the Ancestors: Black Seminole Women in Texas and Mexico.
 It is divided into sections that cover (roughly) the following periods of time:

 Safeguarding a Culture